STANDARD FORM RULES FOR INCORPORATED ASSOCIATIONS

 “Full Member” means a member who has been accorded all the rights and privileges of membership including voting rights and entitlement to hold office.

 “He or Him or Himself” being of a Male Gender mean that where any of these words appear they include any gender;

 “Junior Member” means a person over the age of twelve (12) years and under the age of sixteen (16) years who has been admitted as a Member of the Club;

 “Life Member” means a Member who has been admitted to the Club as a Member for life, whether upon payment of a subscription or without payment of a subscription as may be determined by the Members from time to time;

-“Member” means a person who has been admitted as an ordinary or Dual or Life Member of the Club and where the context otherwise so admits, shall include a person admitted to any other category of Membership and the word “Member” where the context so admits shall mean and include persons who have been admitted to any category of Membership;
+“Member” means a person who has been admitted as a Member of the Club and where the context otherwise so admits, shall include a person admitted to any other category of Membership and the word “Member” where the context so admits shall mean and include persons who have been admitted to any category of Membership;

 “Member of the Committee” in Rule 36 where the context so admits shall be deemed to include the Office Bearers;

 “Meeting” includes Committee, Executive, General, Special General or Annual General Meeting;

 “Objects” means the objects of the Club as required by the Act, and the promotion of Registered Canines: